Macau Lifestyle

 Don’t forget to take a picture of the artwork tags

 If you do decide to take pictures of the art pieces for memory keeping, after shooting the piece, take a picture of the artwork tag.
-This is a great way to simply catalogue what caught your eye.
-These tags would usually have the artwork name, dimensions and gallery name so you can always refer back in the future.
+This is a great way to simply catalog what caught your eye.
+These tags would usually have the artwork name, dimensions, and gallery name so you can always refer back in the future.

 Ne touche pas!